 The lavender even helps to ward off aphids which are known to attack roses and suck the sap from stems.
 So lavender can dissuade some pests and reduce disease risks in roses.

 Growing lavender with roses does not sound so bad anymore, does it?

-Plant Lavender Adequately Apart From Each Other (2-3 feet apart)
+1. Plant Lavender and Rose Adequately Apart From Each Other

 No two plants should be planted too close to one another.
 Each plant needs its own space and specific environment.